OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-30.md

 ## Genesis 30:17

-God listened to Leah, and she conceived and bore Jacob a fifth son.
+God listened to Leah, and she became pregnant and gave birth to a fifth son for Jacob.

 ## Genesis 30:18